 Learners examine the rights guaranteed to us by the Bill of Rights, as well as the responsibilities we have to protect those rights for our personal well-being and the common welfare.
 Students show value for those rights by promoting the common welfare as an involved citizen.

-This lesson will clarify that true rights must be guaranteed by the Bill of Rights.
-Students will examine the importance of protecting these rights, as well as decide if and when it is appropriate to limit rights.
-This lesson will also provide the opportunity to examine how nonprofits preserve and promote guaranteed rights.
+This lesson clarifies that true rights are guaranteed by the Bill of Rights.
+Students discuss the importance of protecting these rights, and if and when it is ever appropriate to limit rights.
+We learn that one role of nonprofits is preserve and promote guaranteed rights.

 This lesson will examine the connection between the five basic guaranteed rights in the Bill of Rights and their corresponding responsibilities.
 This lesson will introduce sources of responsibilities and allow students the opportunity to predict consequences of fulfilling or not fulfilling responsibilities connected to their rights.